nimbleltd/docs/README.md

 The source to this documentation is available [on github](http://github.com/backlift/docs).
 We will happily accept pull requests to the docs.

-Thanks!

 ## Philosophy (lite)

-* Backlift doesn't want to change the way you work, it wants to eliminate work.
+* Backlift doesn't want to change the way you work, it wants to reduce your workload.
 * Backlift isn't a new library or API, it works with existing libraries, such as Backbone.js.
 * Backlift doesn't want to lock you in.
 The code you deploy to backlift can be used with a different stack.
 If at some point you outgrow backlift, you can migrate to a different back-end without rewriting your front-end code.